 Belgium may be small but when it comes to gastronomy, the country certainly knows how to pack a punch.
-Indeed, Belgian cuisine is revered around the world for its mouthwatering dishes that perfectly marry quality ingredients with rich and intense flavor.
+Indeed, Belgian cuisine is revered for its mouthwatering dishes that marry quality ingredients with rich and intense flavors.
 And we’re not just talking about the nation’s world-famous chocolate, waffles, and frites.
-On the contrary, venture beyond these iconic treats and you will soon discover a diverse culinary world that encapsulates the flavors and cooking techniques of neighboring France, Germany, and the Netherlands.
+On the contrary, venture beyond these iconic treats to discover a diverse culinary world that encapsulates the flavors and cooking techniques of neighboring France, Germany, and the Netherlands.

 To give you an idea of what delicious treats are in store, this complete guide to Belgian cuisine provides the following information: